5 Tips and Tricks to Lower Car Insurance Costs

 Tip #2: Improve Your Credit Score

 In many states, your credit score will directly weigh on how much you pay in monthly premiums.
-The higher your credit score is, the higher the overall cost of your policy will be.
+The higher your credit score is, the lower the overall cost of your policy will be.
 Some states have banned companies from using credit scores to change insurance rates, including California, Hawaii, Massachusetts, and Michigan.
 Everywhere else, improving your credit score is one of the most effective ways to save money on car insurance.

 There are a couple of ways to improve your credit score quickly:

 - Make payments on time

 - Raise your credit limits

 - Don't allow accounts to go to collections